 TAGGS Specific Questions

-The Tracking Accountability in Government Grants System (TAGGS) is a publically accessible website used to track grants awarded by the Department of Health and Human Services (HHS).
+The Tracking Accountability in Government Grants System (TAGGS) is a publicly accessible website used to track grants awarded by the Department of Health and Human Services (HHS).

 TAGGS is the central repository of all grant award data that originates from the HHS grant-making operating divisions (OPDIVs) and staff divisions (STAFFDIVs).
 The data in TAGGS permits in-depth analysis and reporting of grant program information involving research, demonstrations, projects, and other services.
 It supports the Federal Government’s spending transparency initiatives